Sahilchahar27/NexusMart_E-commerce/README.md

 <<<<<<< HEAD
-# GigaGear MERN
+# NexusMart MERN

-Welcome to the GigaGear MERN project, an eCommerce Platform built using the MERN (MongoDB, Express.js, React, Node.js) Stack.
+Welcome to the NexusMart MERN project, an eCommerce Platform built using the MERN (MongoDB, Express.js, React, Node.js) Stack.
 This project provides a robust and full-featured online shopping platform with various functionalities to enhance the user experience.

 ## Features